durka/guard/README.md

 ## Cargo features

-- `nightly` enables nightly tests and uses expression attributes in the expansion (see [RFC 16](https://github.com/rust-lang/rfcs/pull/16)).

-  Requires `#![feature(stmt_expr_attributes)]` in the client crate.

-  Without this feature enabled, you will get two `unreachable_code` warnings on each invocation of the macro when using a nightly compiler.
+- `nightly` was historically required to avoid warnings when compiling with a nightly compiler.
+It now does nothing and is kept around only for backwards-compatibility purposes.
 - `debug` enables `trace_macros` for debugging.
 Requires a nightly compiler (but not this crate's `nightly` feature).

 ## How it works